 - famciclovir (Famvir)

-For people with severe infections or compromised immune systems, the doctor may prescribe intravenous (IV) acyclovir.
-Possible side effects of acyclovir may impact the central nervous system or gastrointestinal tract, which runs from the mouth to the anus.
+For people with severe infections or compromised immune systems, the doctor may prescribe intravenous (IV) medications to control the infection.

 People with high levels of stress or trauma may experience more frequent recurrences of herpes.
 In this case, a doctor may advise psychotherapy and counseling.